 Welcome to the website for CITS4407 in 2020.
 All teachings material for the unit will be published here.
 No teaching materials are published in UWA's LMS (other than the lecture recordings).

-This unit introduces students to the philosophy, design, tools, and practices that enable and facilitate the success of open source software, which runs much of the world's computer infrastructure.
+This unit introduces students to the philosophy, design, tools and practices that enable and facilitate the success of open source software, which runs much of the world's computer infrastructure.
 Important topics covered include the use of the shell as a programming language, the use of the file system and pipes to support interprocess communication, fundamental software components, tools supporting the software development and maintenance process, and the importance of consistent interfaces to support software integration.

+The assessment for CITS4407 comprises two practical assignments, and a final examination.
 All programming work is submitted using cssubmit.
 As the semester proceeds, your marks will be updated and recorded in csmarks.

 Before undertaking this unit, students are strongly encouraged to read the university policies that apply to this unit: